 All Campaigning activity is subject to the Arc Regulations.
-Please refer to Regulations extract on page.23 for further information
+Please refer to the Regulations extract within this document for further information

-Each candidate must abide by, and inform their supporters(s) and campaigner(s) of the Arc Regulations and Guidelines, including the necessity to observe these requirements at all times.
+Each candidate must abide by and inform their supporters(s) and campaigner(s) of the Arc Regulations and Guidelines, including the necessity to observe these requirements at all times.